 One of his goals is to make sure clients feel heard.
 Sisk wants them to come out feeling like they had someone on their side who worked to the best of their ability.

-The clinic students’ hard work has paid off; they have won an appeal each of the past four years.
+The clinic students’ hard work has paid off; they have won an appeal each of the past five years.